Location - Paluma State Forest / Paluma Range National Park, North Queensland, Australia

 Time - Allow 1 hour return

 Forgotten Falls in located near the boundary of Paluma State Forest and Paluma Range National Park.
-The nearby property is owned by the Charlies and sometimes these are called Charlie Creek and Charlie Falls, however, it's been known throughout history as Forgotten Falls.
-Accessed through state forest, this area does not require permission from private property owners.
+The nearby property is owned by the Charlie family, and sometimes these are called Charlie Falls and Charlie Creek.
+Because you can access this area via the state forest, permission from private property owners is not required.

 How to get there

-Allow 1 hr 15 minutes non-stop for drive to Paluma.
-From Paluma, drive out towards Hidden Valley turning right onto Chicks Road.
-Drive few a couple hundred metres before arriving at a gate.
-Park the cars off to the side of the road and then follow the easy logging road north west.
-The track takes you via an old saw mill located where the saw dust is piled so high and thick that it smothers the ground and nothing grows and will take many more years to breakdown.
-From there, the trail continues to narrow to a quad bike track cross a small intermittent stream before descending the slopes to the top of Forgotten Falls.
+Allow 1 hour and 15 minutes (non-stop) to drive to Paluma.
+From Paluma, head toward Hidden Valley, and then turn right onto Chicks Road.
+Drive for a couple hundred metres before arriving at a gate.
+Park on the side of the road, and walk along the easy logging road north west.
+The track takes you past an old saw mill where the sawdust is piled so high and thick that it smothers the ground such that nothing grows; it will take many years for the sawdust to breakdown.
+From there, the trail continues to narrow, just barely accommodating quad bikes.
+You will then cross a small, intermittent stream and then descend the slopes to the top of Forgotten Falls.

 Note that access is also possible via the K traverse.

-Once at top of the falls, you can relax and take in the view or continue to scramble down rock face to the pool at the bottom and enjoy a swim.
-If you are feeling more adventurous, continue downstream rock hopping to the junction with Williams Creek where a large and deep waterhole awaits you.
-There are also a couple more swimming areas along the way before you make it to Williams Creek.
+Once at top of the falls, you can relax and take in the view or continue to scramble down the rock face to the pool at the bottom.
+There, you can relax a bit more and even enjoy a refreshing swim.
+If you are feeling more adventurous, continue downstream, rock hopping to the junction with Williams Creek where a large and deep waterhole awaits you.
+Along the way, you will encounter a couple more swimming areas.

 What to bring